-1. What is Pile Integrity Tests?
+1. What are Pile Integrity Tests?

 Pile Integrity Testing is a low-strain, non-destructive testing method that assesses the condition of cast-in- place piles, drilled shafts or driven concrete/timber piles.